waimea-Ben/level-3-programming-assessment/docs/test-plan.md

 A dialog should appear saying movement is blocked.
 The player should remain in the same room.
 The `clicks` counter should not increase.

 ---

+## Valid Win Condition - Reach Final Room With Key

+This test checks that the game ends properly when the player reaches the final room with required key.

+### Test Data To Use

+Set `hasKey3` to **true**.
+Move to the final room.

+### Expected Test Result

+A win message should appear.
+Game buttons should be disabled.
+The player can no longer interact or move.

+---

+## Game Lock - Try to Move After Game Over

+This test ensures the player cannot continue playing once the game is complete.

+### Test Data To Use

+After entering the final room and triggering a win, attempt to move in any direction.

+### Expected Test Result

+Buttons should be disabled and the room should not change.
+No further actions should be possible.

+---

+## Compass UI - Display Direction With Compass

+This test checks that the compass only activates after being collected and shows a hint toward the final room.

+### Test Data To Use

+Start without compass, verify nothing is shown.
+Then pick up the compass.

+### Expected Test Result

+Before pickup, compass UI is empty or hidden.
+After pickup, compass UI updates to show direction.
+Game logic behaves correctly.

+---

+## Valid Multiple Key Pickups

+This checks that the player can collect multiple keys across different rooms and that inventory updates correctly.

+### Test Data To Use

+Visit rooms with keys (`Cave`, `Dark Dungeon`, etc.) and collect them one by one.

+### Expected Test Result

+Each key is collected only once.
+Player inventory reflects all collected keys.
+Movement restrictions tied to keys are lifted appropriately.

+---

+## Invalid Action - Try to Search Same Room Again After Pickup

+This test checks that once a key is picked up, it cannot be collected again.

+### Test Data To Use

+Search a room with a key, then search again after pickup.

+### Expected Test Result

+The item should not be given again.
+A dialog should indicate the room is empty.
+Game should continue normally.

+---

+## All inputs work

+This test checks that all keyboard and mouse inputs work

+### Test Data To Use

+Press all available keys and press all buttons

+### Expected Test Result

+all keys should have a valid action and be reliable

+---